Biden says East Coast fuel shortages to end in days as pipeline reopens | Headlines

 Biden says East Coast fuel shortages to end in days as pipeline reopens

-U.S. President Joe Biden on Thursday said that U.S. motorists can expect filling stations to begin returning to normal this weekend even as shortages gripped some areas amid restart of the top U.S. fuel pipeline after it was shut by a ransomware attack.
-The Colonial Pipeline, which carries 100 million gallons per day of gasoline, diesel and jet fuel, will take some time to fully recover and could still suffer "hiccups," he said.
+U.S. President Joe Biden on Thursday reassured U.S. motorists that fuel supplies should start returning to normal this weekend, even as more filling stations ran out of gasoline across the Southeast nearly a week after a cyber attack on the nation's top fuel pipeline.
+The Colonial Pipeline, which carries 100 million gallons per day of gasoline, diesel and jet fuel, will take time to fully recover and could still suffer "hiccups," he said.
 Colonial began supplying some fuel to most regions along its 5,500 mile (8,850 km) route.

 The pipeline resumed computer-controlled pumping late Wednesday after adding safety measures.
-The shutdown caused gasoline shortages and emergency declarations from Virginia to Florida, led two refineries to curb production, and spurred airlines to reshuffle refueling operations.
+Gasoline shortages worsened from Virginia to Florida as depots and distribution centers awaited supply from the pipeline.
+The shutdown has also forced two refineries to curb output and spurred airlines to reroute flights to refuel at airports outside the impacted area.

 The pipeline's restart should bring supplies to some hard-hit areas as soon as Thursday, said U.S. Energy Secretary Jennifer Granholm.
 "Relief is coming," added Jeanette McGee, a spokeswoman for motor travel group AAA.